hraberg/ced/README.md

 * Using JCPP to pre-process the full Ed 1.7 source tree and feeding it to the Rats!
 C parser.
 * Building Clojure AST from the output.
+* K&R p.
+10, "The first C program" works, by cheating and relying on Clojure's `printf`:

+    hello, world

 ### What's next?